 - Protein C deficiency

-Some women didn’t know that they have an inherited blood clotting disorder until they develop symptoms a few weeks into their pregnancy.
+Many patients don’t realize they’ve inherited a clotting disorder until a few weeks into their pregnancy, when they start to develop symptoms.
 It’s even possible that no one in your family knows or has outward signs of thrombophilia.
-This is why it’s important to have regular physical check-ups with your doctor and attend all of your prenatal appointments so that your health can be carefully monitored.
+This is why it’s important to have regular physical check-ups with your doctor, and to attend all of your prenatal appointments so that your health can be carefully monitored.